Prognosis vs. Diagnosis Definition

-In this article, we will discuss the terms prognosis and diagnosis as they relate within the digital data world.
+In this article, we will discuss the terms prognosis vs diagnosis as they relate to examples within the digital data world.
 We will also touch upon the difference between prognosis and diagnosis and how technology is helping to achieve a more efficient degree of prognosis and diagnosis of complex systems.

 What is Diagnosis Within Aviation?